About The Chicago Manual of Style

 No sooner was the first printing of the 15th edition off the press than plans began for the first online version of the Manual.
 An online edition would allow the Manual’s users to search the book and instantly follow the volume’s many cross-references between paragraphs via hyperlinks.
 The Chicago Manual of Style Online, which debuted in 2006, had more than 200,000 recurring visitors by 2010.
 Many of these visitors were drawn in by the popular “Chicago Style Q&A” feature, which each month posts answers to selected readers’ questions about style, usage, and other matters.

-The 16th edition (2010) focused on the new digital technologies, providing up-to-date recommendations on electronic workflow, including the use of XML; best practices in electronic manuscript preparation and editing; expanded coverage of new digital formats such as e-books and web-based publications; a revamped Chicago citation system; and numerous other changes that brought Chicago style fully into the digital age.
+The 16th edition (2010) focused on the new digital technologies of the time, providing up-to-date recommendations on electronic workflows, including the use of XML; best practices in electronic manuscript preparation and editing; expanded coverage of new digital formats such as ebooks and web-based publications; a revamped Chicago citation system; and numerous other changes that brought Chicago style fully into the digital age.
 This edition, the first produced from XML-coded manuscript files, represented another milestone for the Press as the first of its books published simultaneously in print and in a fully functional web format.

-Produced in tandem with a thoughtful (and striking) redesign of CMOS Online, the 17th edition continues the Manual’s tradition as an authority for generations of readers seeking answers to all things related not only to the written word but also to the myriad and evolving ways in which words and ideas are shared and published.
+Whether you consult the meticulously crafted printed book or CMOS Online—once again published in tandem—the 18th edition continues the Manual’s tradition as an authority for generations of readers seeking answers to all things related not only to the written word but also to the myriad ways in which words and ideas are shared and published.